CREATING A LETTERBOX

 CAMOFLAGING YOUR CONTAINER

 The Krylon and RustOleum camo paints come in three different colors, an olive drab, a brown, and a gray.
 For most woods hides, you can get away with just the dull olive green camo and a generic flat black.
-After priming with the Dupli-Color Adhesion Promoter, you can apply all these colors at once!
-Or you can apply a first coat of one, and a second coat with another, making sure the finished product is blotchy.
+Apply a first coat of one, and a second coat with another, making sure the finished product is blotchy.

 You can also consider automotive trim paint, which is available at auto parts stores, commonly in "satin black" for painting rubber and plastic bumpers and trim.
 It's much more expensive than regular flat black paint, but it's also more durable.
 It works great on bumpers, too.